dovydas0/chat-app/README.md

 When inside the app users can add other users who can be found in the application.
 Users who have added their friends can start chating with each other in real-time with the help of sockets.

-- Authentication step ensures that the user is registered and stored in the database.
+- Authentication step ensures that the user is registered and stored in the database
-- Users' credentials stored in the database are encrypted to prevent any potential credential leaks even if the database was breached.
+- Users' credentials stored in the database are encrypted to prevent any potential credential leaks even if the database was breached
 - Saved chat history
 - Users can use custom profile images
 - Active/Inactive user indication